 - Below the lower capital limit – the tariff income is deemed to be nil.

-The upper and lower capital limits are published in a Statutory Instrument and are £23,250 and £14,250 in 2017/18.
+The upper and lower capital limits in England are published in a Statutory Instrument and are £23,250 and £14,250 respectively in 2021/22; unchanged since 2010.
 Realistically, help with care home fees is only fully available when the lower capital limit is reached.

 In assessing what is “capital”, the following basic rules apply: